Updated for 2024

 Learn first-hand the spiritual beliefs, traditions, and practices of Buddhism when you volunteer to teach English to young children and monks in Asia.

-Travel to beautiful Sri Lanka and learn about Buddhist practices while engaging in important cultural exchange – or visit mystical Nepal and join other adventurous pilgrims at ancient temples with breathtaking views of the Himalayas, including majestic Mount Everest.
-Choose Chiang Mai, Thailand’s “Rose of the North” and a land that’s rich in cultural diversity, tranquil villages and other natural wonders.
+Travel to beautiful Laos through IVHQ’s volunteer abroad program and learn about Buddhist practices while engaging in important cultural exchange – or visit mystical Nepal with GoEco and join other adventurous pilgrims at ancient temples with breathtaking views of the Himalayas, including majestic Mount Everest.
+Choose Chiang Mai, Thailand’s (Volunteering Solution) “Rose of the North” and a land that’s rich in cultural diversity, tranquil villages and other natural wonders.
 Visit the UNESCO World Heritage Site of Luang Prabang, an ancient and charming city in Laos: it’s the best example of traditional architecture in the country, with 34 preserved Buddhist temples set against a backdrop of lush green mountains.

 When you sign up for an English teaching program in Asia, you’ll do more than sightsee in spectacular countries.
 You’ll learn about the Buddhist philosophy, which is adhered to by the monks and novices in their daily lives.